PLANNING YOUR DIY SHADE SAILShade Sail Posts - Shade Sail Brackets - Shade Sail Fittings

 Remember – OVERDO THE STRENGTH OF THE FOOTING.

-DISCLAIMER NO LIABILITY ACCEPTED WHATSOEVER IN THE EVENT OF DAMAGE OR FAILURE OF ANY DIY WORK UNDERTAKEN BY THE READER OF THIS ARTICLE.
+DISCLAIMER NO LIABILITY ACCEPTED WHATSOEVER IN THE EVENT OF FAILURE OF ANY DIY SHADE SAIL / PROJECT PURCHASED FROM DIYSHADESAILS.NET.AU.
 We are unable to offer design and building advice.
 Please note, our service extends only to the manufacture of the Shade Sail.
 Consult with a Building Professional before first embarking on a DIY project.
 Consult with your Local Regulatory Authority as Planning Laws vary.
 By placing a Shade Sail Order you agree to our Terms and Conditions.